SMosegaard/cds-lang/assignments/assignment-3/README.md

 - 3 folders
     - in: holds the data to be processed
     - src: contains the Python code for execution
-    - out: stores the saved results, including a dataframe in .csv format.
+    - out: stores the saved results, including a t-SNE plot of the findings and a dataframe in .csv format.
 Each row in the dataframe will show the percentage of a given artist's songs featuring the given input word from the expanded query.

 ## Reproducibility